 The Family Educational Rights and Privacy Act, or FERPA, allows the District to disclose appropriately designated "directory information" from a student's education record without written consent.
 "Directory information" is information that is generally not considered harmful or an invasion of privacy if released.
-Examples include a student's photograph for publication in the school yearbook; a student's name and grade level for purposes of communicating class and teacher assignment; the name, weight, and height of an athlete for publication in a school athletic program; a list of student birthdays for generating school wide or classroom recognition; a student's name and grade levels of students submitted by the District to a local newspaper or other community publication to recognize academic achievement.
+Examples include a student's photograph for publication in the school yearbook; a student's name and grade level for purposes of communicating class and teacher assignment; the name, weight, and height of an athlete for publication in a school athletic program; a list of student birthdays for generating school wide or classroom recognition; a student's name and photograph posted on a District-approved and managed social media platform; and the names and grade levels of students submitted by the District to a local newspaper or other community publication to recognize academic achievement.